jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

   <figcaption>Pepper Bits vs Years to Brute Force (SHA256)</figcaption>
 </figure>

-If we are using all the world's Bitcoin hash power to crack a peppered password, we can see from the chart that from 94-bits onwards the brute force will take more than a year to complete.
-Since a long pepper does not take any significant extra storage or computational power you can choose at least 128-bits which will take over 20 000 000 000 years to crack.
+If we are using all the world's Bitcoin hash power to crack a peppered password, we can see from the chart that from 94 bits onwards the brute force will take more than a year to complete.
+Since a long pepper does not take any significant extra storage or computational power you can choose at least **128 bits** which will take over 20 000 000 000 years to crack.

 ## Risks